-If you are unhappy with the service the Housing Options and Advice Service provides, please contact us straight away to try to get the problem settled (see Section 19 Derby City Council Contact Details on page 26 for contact details).
-If you telephone or visit, please ask for and make a note of the names of the people you speak to.If you are still not happy you can make a complaint through Derby Homes' complaints procedure.
-You can do this through the Derby Homes' website http://www.derbyhomes.org/contact-centre/complaints or by phone on 01332 888777
+If you are unhappy with the service the Housing Options and Advice Service provides, please contact us straight away to try to get the problem settled (see Section 19 Derby City Council Contact Details on page 27 for contact details).
+If you telephone or visit, please ask for the names of the people you speak to.